rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.1.1 =
+= 3.1.2 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fixed bugs and issues
+Fixed Template,update activity thumb and other issues

 == Sponsors ==